I have a habit of seeing faces in trees, well, let’s be honest, looking for them.

-Yesterday I went to an exhibition at the V&A, which sounded as though it might be an excellent source for all manner of wood-faces.
-Into the Woods: Trees in Photography, brings together a small selection of the museum’s collection of photographs of trees – which are apparently amongst the earliest photographic subjects the V&A acquired.
+Yesterday I went to an exhibition at the V&A, which sounded as though it might be an excellent source of tree-faces.
+Into the Woods: Trees in Photography, brings together a small selection of the museum’s collection of tree photographs – apparently amongst the earliest photographic subjects the V&A acquired.

-The exhibition is not a big one, but so engaging were these photos – mostly black and whites, but with some stunning colour shots too – that I spent a thoroughly enjoyable hour staring through glass at a host of sylvan models.
-In part, because this was looking at ‘art’ rather than trees out in the world, the sense of each tree having its own character, its treeiness, was magnified.
+The exhibition is not huge, but so engaging were these photos – mostly black and whites, with some stunning colour shots too – that I spent a thoroughly enjoyable hour staring through glass at a host of sylvan models.
+In part, because this was looking at ‘art’ rather than trees out in the world, the sense of each tree’s character, its treeiness, was magnified.

 Here were ancient trees, darkling trees, summer and winter trees, ancient oaks, looming pines, explosive cherries, laugh out loud at the wonder of it all trees.
 In a display case a massive old volume was open on a page showing a 19th century photograph of a Beech.
 Especially fascinating was the tree’s position on the side of a sunken lane, which meant that its multiple tangled roots were exposed to the world, in a glorious, twisting, serpentine display.

 This image was taken by the V&A’s first official photographer Charles Thurston Thompson, and some of his other tree images are featured in the exhibition.
 Nearby on the walls, other trees were portrayed in all manner of ways.
 Trees seen through windows, striking reversals – with negatives paired against their exposed opposite – trees on the edge of town, framing Welsh and Californian suburbs in the distance.